macoopma/TomTomSports/README.md

 https://developer.tomtom.com

 So let's see what we get when we try to access this ....
+I made a small application using a mix of PHP and Python that is capable of extracting certain information from the TomTom cloud and copy that to a MySQL database.
+At this moment only the "tracking" table is copied over.

 To get this up and running you need
 * a server that is accessible over the internet as the TomTom will call an URL of your application to authorise it.